Best Trademark Lawyers in Bang Khun Thian

 Frequently Asked Questions

-What counts as a trademark in Thailand
+What can I register as a trademark in Thailand?

-How long does it take to get a trademark registration
+How long does registration take?

-What is the opposition period
+What is the opposition period?

 Additional Resources